Los Angeles Wrongful Termination Attorneys

 In addition to the statutory protections of the FEHA, California also recognizes a common law claim for Wrongful Termination.
 Wrongful Termination claims can be broader in scope than the specific protected characteristics, and simply must be connected to some public policy of the State of California.

 A claim for Wrongful Termination requires:

-- a “nexus” between the termination and a public policy which protects the employee;
+- a “nexus” between the termination and a public policy that protects the employee

 Examples of Protected Activity and Public Policy

-- Disclosing Improper Acts which affect the Public at Large;
+- Disclosing Improper Acts that affect the Public at Large

 California Employers’ Legal Obligations